sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 ## Riak

-> Designed for: key-value database synchronized accros multiple data centers
+> Designed for: key-value database synchronized across multiple data centers

-The second place is taken by Riak, which is a implementation of [Amazon Dynamo paper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
-Riak is a completely different beast than Memcached and was build to solve different problems.
+Riak, an implementation of [Amazon Dynamo paper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf),  is an entirely different beast than Memcached and was build to solve other problems.
 It's a distributed, cross data center, persistent key-value database aiming for availability, even at the cost of consistency.
 The above statement contains a lot of information, so let's decompose.

 ### Data types